- What is a Credit Score?

 In India, there are primarily four credit reporting agencies that compute the credit information.

 Formerly known as Credit Information Bureau (India) Limited, is India’s first Credit Information Company (CIC).
-This credit reporting agency was founded in the year 2000.
 The company collects and maintains records of individuals’ repayment habits with respect to loans and credit cards.
 The financial institutions and member banks send the reports to TransUnion CIBIL Limited every month.
 Information gathered from these institutions is used to generate the Credit Information Report (CIR) and credit scores.
 Furthermore, these reports and scores are then given to the lending financial institutions (like banks) to help them make lending decisions.

 Experian Credit Information Company is a Dublin based company that creates credit reports.
 Experian’s credit report has information about an individual’s loan and credit history.
 Banks and other lending institutions purchase these reports.
 Similar to TransUnion CIBIL, Experian also collects data from its member banks and other institutions in India to generate credit reports.

 Equifax Credit Information Services Private Limited (ECIS)

 Equifax is one of the oldest and largest credit reporting agencies in the USA with headquarters in Atlanta.
 It provides credit reports to both individuals and businesses.
 The company partnered with many institutions and banks in India to help create credit reports and for assessing credit scores.

 CRIF high mark is among the few credit reporting agencies that specialises in scoring, analytics, and credit management solutions.
 It creates credit reports on the bases of the information that it collects from the Income Tax Department, banks and other banking and non-banking institutions.
 The CRIF High Mark credit reports are available against a fee.
 Many Indian banks have tied up with CRIF High Mark to generate credit reports and assess the borrower’s financial credibility.